 Thanks very much for the feedback…

 It was a low point, and I admit I felt rather sorry for myself.
 I had just arrived in London, I had very little money and I seemed to be working harder than anyone, because the telephonists put every book-related query through to me (hence I had to work late to catch up).
 My private life was a shambles, I already felt stressed, and now this!
 A month or two later my manager decided to leave to become a teacher and, in the absence of her boss on maternity leave, I had to organise a card and collection for her.
 We collected so little money that I doubled it out of my own pocket to make up a respectable sum!
 Then I had to choose and buy a present and make a speech to someone with whom I had zero rapport.
-It was a good exercise in hypocrisy.
+It was an exercise in hypocrisy.

 One year into my new job, I finally saw how things stood.
 No-one was going to look after my interests but myself.
 Right then.
 First, make those little corrections to my thesis so I could collect my M. Litt and get that part of my life out of the way.
 I had a new manager, the recently-appointed marketing director, so I made sure that I got myself promoted and acquired my own assistant.
 More responsibility, more money and more control.
 And then the aforementioned Linda came back from the New York branch.
 She knew everything about marketing books and helped me a lot.

-Time to get another job?
+Time to find another job?

 I’ve never believed in the “what doesn’t kill you makes you stronger” philosophy, but there are times when you have to toughen up and take control of your life.
 I found a new abode near Clapham Common – just one large room in someone’s house but much more comfortable.
 Now living in London wasn’t such a struggle.